Project-MANAS/distributed_horse_rider/README.md

 ![distributed_horse_rider Architecture](https://image.ibb.co/nQkHvz/distributed_horse_rider_architecture.png)

+Feeling adventurous?
+Playing with it
+---
+With just a little bit of tweaking, you can play with the number of horses and drivers, remove the input statements to benchmark the performance (spoiler I found it pretty impressive for a master-slave based IPC!), go full distributed - running it beyond your localhost and across multiple machine on the same LAN, or... whatever else is in these days.
+Enjoy!

 Troubleshooting
 ---
 Due to the simplicity of this demo, there isn't any graceful shutdown, you just kill the processes when you're done.